 .

-It's also possible to reference tasks by their absolute path by prepending the whole path with another colon (:
+To reference tasks by their absolute path, prepend the whole path with another colon (:

 ).
 Example: :module:submodule:task